Different Coalescence Sources of Light Nuclei Production in Au-Au Collisions at $\sqrt{s_{NN}}=3$ GeV: Results and discussions

-Results in Figures \ref{fig:dpT}, \ref{fig:tpT}, \ref{fig:He3pT} and \ref{fig:He4pT} show that $p+n$ coalescence can well reproduce the data of $p_T$ spectra of $d$ from central to peripheral collisions; nucleon coalescence plus nucleon$+d$ coalescence can describe the data of $p_T$ spectra of $t$ and $^3$He in $0-10$\%, $10-20$\%, $20-40$\% centralities while in $40-80$\% centrality nucleon coalescence itself can reproduce the available data of $t$ and $^3$He; nucleon coalescence plus nucleon$+d$ ($t$, $^3$He) coalescence plus $d+d$ coalescence can describe the data of $p_T$ spectra of $^4$He in $0-10$\%, $10-20$\%, $20-40$\% centralities while in $40-80$\% centrality nucleon coalescence itself can reproduce the $^4$He data.
-This further exhibit besides nucleon coalescence nucleon/nucleus$+$nucleus coalescence play an important role in central and semicentral collisions while in peripheral collisions it seems to disappear as the hadronic evolution process is so short that the formed light nuclei do not have enough time to capture other particles to form heavier objects.
+When calculating contributions from different coalescence channels, we base on the hypothesis that the nucleon coalescence happens first and subsequently the formed lighter cluster captures other particle to form heavier cluster if they meet the coalescence requirements in the phase space.
+This coalescence time order is constrained to the local freeze-out instead of the whole phase space.
+Results in Figures \ref{fig:dpT}, \ref{fig:tpT} and \ref{fig:He3pT} show that our final results of $p_T$ spectra of $d$, $t$ and $^3$He can describe the experimental data in $0-10$\%, $10-20$\%, $20-40$\% centralities while in $40-80$\% centrality our results of nucleon coalescence itself can reproduce the available data.
+Results in Figure \ref{fig:He4pT} show that our total results of nucleon coalescence plus nucleon$+d$ ($t$, $^3$He) coalescence plus $d+d$ coalescence can describe the data of $p_T$ spectra of $^4$He in $0-10$\%, $10-20$\%, $20-40$\% centralities while in $40-80$\% centrality nucleon coalescence itself can reproduce the $^4$He data.
+This indicates that besides nucleon coalescence, nucleon/nucleus$+$nucleus coalescence plays an important role in central and semicentral collisions.
+But in peripheral collisions nucleus coalescence seems to disappear.
+This is probably due to that the interactions between hadronic rescatterings become not so strong that the formed light nuclei can not capture other particles to form heavier objects.